qantik/qantik.github.io/index.md

 So far we know, that the network graph containing the patent citations is massive, that the number of patents granted per year has grown steadily and that the patents are granted throughout the year.
 Let's start using the graph tool.

 Insight about a graph can be gained by looking at the connected components it contains.
 It is of interest to know if a graph is split up into many smaller disjoint graphs, or if for example the entire graph is connected.
-In the graph tool library there is a function called [label_largest_component](https://graph-tool.skewed.de/static/doc/topology.html#graph_tool.topology.label_largest_component) it runs in $$\mathcal{O}(V + E)$$ and labels the nodes, which are connected to the largest component.
+In the graph tool library there is a function called [label_largest_component](https://graph-tool.skewed.de/static/doc/topology.html#graph_tool.topology.label_largest_component), which runs in $$\mathcal{O}(V + E)$$ and labels the nodes, which are connected to the largest component.
 We ran the algorithm and were stunned by the result.
 The number of connected nodes in our graph is 8261059, this means only 13932 of the nodes are not connected to the largest component!
 It follows, that $$99.998\% $$ of the nodes are connected.
 The below visualization tempts to give a feeling of what this implies:

 ## Counter